angelop-1602/probable-invention/Process/ProponentProcess.md

 **2. REC Chair Completeness Check (SC)**
 - The REC Chair verifies if all documents are complete.
-  - If **incomplete**: You’ll be notified to submit missing documents.
+  - If **incomplete**: You'll be notified to submit missing documents.
   - If **complete**: The REC Chair assigns the **SPUP REC Code** (`SPUP_YYYY_NNNN_TR_FL`), visible in your tracker.

 ---